When POVA was first created

 What about Tomorrow?

-POVA is already setting key strategic planning goals for the next two year biennium.
-The biggest item currently has been a decision to hold our 2018 Biennial Reunion in the area of Cleveland, OH.
+POVA's biggest goal is to hold our 2018 Biennial Reunion in the area of Cleveland, OH.
 There are many good reasons to visit Cleveland.
 Check our website periodically as we will post updates as they occur.

 - Creating "virtual" attendance capability for officers and members to "meet" more frequently by computer and cell phone to conduct Association business.